 Table of Contents

-It’s easy to get engrossed in all that artificial intelligence, or AI, can offer us.
+It’s easy to get engrossed in all the excitement around what artificial intelligence, or AI, can offer you.
 Every machine learning engineer will remember the first time they created a model that helped someone.
-Even people who aren’t specialized in the field can hardly not get excited when they find an application that solves their problems efficiently (whether they know that AI is used for their solution or not).
+Even people who aren’t specialized in the machine learning field get excited when they find an application that solves other’s problems efficiently (whether they know that AI is used for their solution or not).

 What is Bias?

 These days, bias is mostly mentioned with a negative connotation.
-In a society that strives for equality, holding bias toward a person (or group of people) is exactly what you try to avoid.
-While avoiding personal bias in your life makes perfect sense for humans, should you apply the same standards to the machine learning and deep learning models you use?
+In a society that strives for equality, bias toward a person (or group of people) is exactly what we want to avoid.
+While avoiding personal bias in our lives makes perfect sense, should we apply the same standards to machine learning and deep learning models?

 Not so long ago this wouldn't have even been a valid question, but today the situation is different.
-With the rise in popularity of AI, machine learning and deep learning models have been introduced into many aspects of our lives.
-You use AI daily, whether you're aware of it or not, and you regularly use it to shape your own behavior.
+With the rise in popularity of AI, machine learning and deep learning models have been integrated into to many aspects of our lives.
+We use AI daily, whether we're aware of it or not, and we regularly use it to shape our own behavior.

-For example, each time you use Google's search engine you’re using some form of AI, and you often make decisions based on Google search results (ever choose a movie based on Google movie recommendations?).
-If the behavior of AI in turn influences your own behavior, are you warranted in applying some human standards to machines?
-At which point does your AI-influenced “decision” stop being your own decision at all?
+For example, each time we use Google's search engine we’re using some form of AI.
+We often make decisions based on Google search results (ever choose a movie based on Google movie recommendations?).
+If the behavior of AI in turn influences our own behavior, shouldn't we apply the same human standards of bias to machines?
+At which point does our AI-influenced “decisions” stop being our own decisions entirely?

 If you go to a new city and want to visit the best restaurant, you’ll probably look at reviews that are available online.
-If the reviews are biased—or if the model that displays the reviews is biased—and you decide to base your decision on them, who’s really making the decision: you, or the machine?
-To add one more question to this list of ideas to explore: do you, as a designer of AI, introduce bias into your models, or do the models only seem biased because they prefer one solution over another?
+If the reviews are biased—or if the model that displays the reviews is biased—and you decide to base your decision on those reviews, who’s really making the decision: you or the machine?
+To add one more question to this list of ideas to explore: do you, as a designer of AI, introduce bias into your models or do the models only seem biased because they prefer one solution over another?

 How is Bias Introduced to NLP Models?

 Unfortunately, unsupervised learning is the crux of NLP.
 Natural language processing models are typically supervised learning models, but the data they use is created using models trained in an unsupervised way.
-You do this because you can't directly feed text into your models.
-Instead, you need to convert the text into representations of language that are digestible for your models.
+This is the case because text is not fed directly into models.
+Instead, the text is first converted into representations of language that are digestible for models.
 Those representations are called word embeddings.